 The school La Paz is located in the neighborhood of the Miraculous, in a suburb of the city of Albacete.
-Before becoming community learning center called San Juan Public School.
+Before becoming a learning community, the center was named the Bar San Juan.

 During the course of 2006-2007, from the involvement of the whole community in the center, it was decided to transform it into a learning community:

-This has been leading to an increase in students, as well as the recognition of the activities of the center:
+This has been leading to an increase in students, as well as the recognition of the actions of the center:

 Effective Educational Practices